 Next to the entrance are a few signs alerting of the presence of monkeys.
 I didn’t see a single one in the forest.
 The only monkeys I ever saw were the stuffed ones in the shopping area and the monkeys waiting for their photo opportunity (for a fee) at the cruise port.

-TIP: Repay the kindness of free lounge chairs, umbrellas, restroom and showers by purchasing food or drink.
-Beer special was six beers for $20 or buy one Caribe beer for $6 and get one free.
+PRO TRAVEL TIP: Repay the kindness of free lounge chairs, umbrellas, restrooms and showers by purchasing food or drink.
+The beer special was six beers for $20 or buy one Caribe beer for $6 and get one free.

 I overheard people at the bar saying that they spotted octopus, and squid in the water along with the usual fishes.
 If you didn’t pack your snorkelling gear, equipment is available for rent.